“I am glad someone asked about something I needed info on. Best part about this community.”

 That comment from a coach in our community captures something important.
-The question wasn’t theirs.
+The question was not theirs.
 But the answer helped them anyway.

 Most grassroots coaches never experience this.
 They coach alone.